amar9929-3/Bioinformatics_Project/README.md

   - Lee: Log transform "BMI"
 - Define and log transform data that will be used for unsupervised model visualizations (PCA, UMAP, t-SNE)
   - The data transformed here is defined differently from the data that will be used for supervised ML training and will only be used for unsupervised PCA, UMAP, and t-SNE model visualization.
+  - Run the PCA code in R (Christian: "PCAChristian.R"; Lee: "PCALee.R") on the data to get the statistics and figure with the lines and how each feature pertains to PC1 and PC2.
   - Note: This will not impact how the supervised models are trained later.
 - Plot PCA, UMAP, and t-SNE models with a color bar/key that indicates the plotted sample with their respective population.
   - Note: These plots do not impact the supervised ML training that will be done later.